 FUN and CREATIVE DANCE classes led by Diane Busuttil.
 No previous dance experience is necessary!

-FORM is delighted to launch dance classes for individuals over 55 who are eager to dance in a joyful and creative spirit.
+FORM is delighted to launch dance classes from contemporary to tap, to disco, for adults who are eager to dance in a joyful and creative spirit.

 Classes will get the blood flowing and the body dancing.
 They will include soft stretches suited to everyone’s ability, moving to classic tunes and interacting with other participants in a social setting.
-Participants will be invited to perform with the seniors’ dance troup The Feisty Fems & Fellows
+Participants will be invited to perform with the over 55s’ dance troup The Feisty Fems & Fellows.

 “I loved Diane’s over 50 dance classes, They were so important to health and well-being.”
 (Participant 2018)